wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.en.md

     What is incorrect about this SYNOP file?

+??? success "Click to reveal answer"

+    The SYNOP report for 15015 is missing the delimiter (`=`) that allows `synop2bufr` to distinguish this report from the next.

 Attempt to convert `message_incorrect.txt` using `station_list.csv`

 !!! question

     What problem(s) did you encounter with this conversion?

+??? success "Click to reveal answer"

+    To convert the SYNOP message to BUFR format, use the following command:

+    ```bash
+    synop2bufr data transform --metadata station_list.csv --output-dir ./ --year 2024 --month 09 message_incorrect.txt
+    ```

+    Attempting to convert should raise the following errors:

+    - `[ERROR] Unable to decode the SYNOP message`
+    - `[ERROR] Error parsing SYNOP report: AAXX 21121 15015 02999 02501 10103 21090 39765 42952 57020 60001 15020 02997 23104 10130 21075 30177 40377 58020 60001 81041.
+10130 is not a valid group!`

 ### Exercise 5
 Navigate to the `exercise-materials/synop2bufr-exercises/ex_5` directory and inspect the SYNOP message file message.txt: